 In 2004, Dr. Roy was recruited to McMaster Children’s Hospital as Chief of the Division of General Pediatrics and Associate Professor, McMaster University, from his consulting pediatric practice in Brantford.
-Dr. Roy is also currently the Deputy Chief for the Department of Pediatrics, McMaster Children’s Hospital, as well as the Interim Chief of Pediatrics for Niagara Health Services.
+Dr. Roy is currently the Deputy Chief for the Department of Pediatrics, McMaster Children’s Hospital, as well as the Regional Chair and Chief of Pediatrics for Niagara Health Services.
 Dr. Roy completed his medical training in India, his pediatric training in the U.K. and his neonatal sub-specialty training at McMaster Children’s Hospital.
 More recently, Dr. Roy completed a Fellowship in Patient Safety from the University of Toronto Centre for Patient Safety.

 Dr. Roy is actively involved clinically, at both the McMaster Children’s Hospital and St. Joseph’s Healthcare sites providing on-call coverage, in-patient and out-patient services.
 He is the lead pediatric care provider, along with his multidisciplinary team, to the chronic complex and mechanically dependent fragile children in Hamilton and the region.
 Dr. Roy is well recognized for his excellence in teaching pediatric residents, clerks and medical students.